LunarianNova/aristurtledev.github.io/source/tutorials/building_2d_games/20_implementing_ui_with_gum/index.md

 To add the Gum NuGet package using the dotnet CLI:

-1. Open a Command Prompt or Terminal window in the same directory as the *DungeonSlime.csproj* project file.
+1. Open a Command Prompt or Terminal window in the same folder as the *DungeonSlime.csproj* project file.
 2. Enter the following command:

     ```sh